-With the U.S. launching astronauts back to space, it’s the perfect time to learn about the brilliant Black women behind one of the greatest space operations in history.
+It’s the perfect time to learn about the brilliant Black women behind one of the greatest space operations in history.

 “Hidden Figures” follows the stories of Katherine Johnson, Dorothy Vaughan and Mary Jackson, three African-American women at NASA who helped turn the Space Race in the country’s favor.

 The film takes place in 1960s Virginia and follows the drive of the three women working as NASA’s “human computers.”
 The women do some pretty difficult math by hand and learn to work never-before-used technology all while navigating racism in the south.